Coca-Cola: Give a Coke, Be Santa

 What this activation proves in one simple move

 You do not need a complex mechanic to create a strong brand experience.
+Here, “mechanic” simply means the one interaction rule that triggers the surprise.
 Put the idea in the right place, at the right time, and make the reward feel unmistakably human.
-When people are surprised together, the story spreads on its own.
+Because the moment is public and immediate, people experience it together, and that is why it spreads on its own.

 Click here to see other Coca-Cola Happiness campaigns from around the world.